(Disclosure: Some of the links below may be affiliate links)

 Is it safe to invest with True Wealth?

 First, let’s look at how assets are stored.
 Your assets are not held by True Wealth itself.
 Instead, a custodian bank holds your assets.
-True Wealth is using two custodian banks:
+True Wealth uses two custodian banks:

 - Basellandschaftliche Kantonalbank (BLKB)